rxing-core/rxing/README.md

 ```

 ## Latest Release Notes
+v0.2.3 -> Implement most suggestions from clippy, as well as some simple changes, no surface changes.

 v0.2.0 -> Dramatically improve performance when cropping a BufferedImageLuminanceSource.

 v0.1.4 -> Dramatically improve performance for MultiFormatReader and for multiple barcode detection.